nikodunk/blog/content/surboard-on-bike-without-rack.md

 ## The problem

 I live in San Francisco, and our city beach is exactly 4.7 miles away from my apartment in Haight (yay!).
-It's a beautiful bike ride, but it's slightly far than I can carry my board under my arm on my bike (boo), and so far if I wanted to go surf I'd either have to rely on my friend Jake (who has a car) to also go right now, or take the N-Line on Muni which is unreliable (especially on weekends) (boo!).
+It's a beautiful bike ride, but it's slightly further than I can bike with my board under my arm (boo).
+I either have to rely on my friend Jake (who has a car), or take the N-Line on Muni which is unreliable (especially on weekends) (boo!).

-Why not a bike rack?
-Well, I have a road bike, which isn't build to hold a board rack.
-Also, bike racks cost money.
-Also, I only surf about 2 days a week and don't want to drive around for the rest of the week with a huge surf rack appendix jutting out of it.
-Finally, we all know a side-mounted surfboard isn't great for your balance and acts like a sail when cycling through Golden Gate Park.
+Or a bike rack?
+Why not a bike rack you say?
+4 reasons:

+1. I have a road bike, which isn't build to hold a board rack.
+2. Bike racks cost money.
+3. I only surf about 2 days a week and don't want to ride around for the rest of the week with a huge surf rack appendix jutting out of it.
+4. A side-mounted surfboard isn't great for your balance and acts like a sail when cycling through Golden Gate Park.

 ![](/surf/map.png)